Calvin Bailey

-Calvin George Bailey (born 1977) is a British Labour Party politician and former Royal Air Force officer who has been Member of Parliament (MP) for Leyton and Wanstead since 2024.
+Calvin George Bailey (born 1977) is a British politician and former Royal Air Force officer who has served as Parliamentary Under-Secretary of State for Veterans and People since 2026.
+A member of the Labour Party, he has been Member of Parliament (MP) for Leyton and Wanstead since 2024.

 Early life and education

 Bailey was born in 1977 in Zambia.
 As a child, his family moved to London, where Bailey grew up in Plumstead and attended a now defunct comprehensive school.
-He was friends with the brother of Stephen Lawrence who was murdered in a racially motivated attack in 1995, is now "very embarrassed to say" to say that he illegally carried a knife in the aftermath.
+He was friends with the brother of Stephen Lawrence who was murdered in a racially motivated attack in 1993, and is now "very embarrassed to say" that he illegally carried a knife in the aftermath.

 Bailey graduated with a Master of Engineering (MEng) degree from the University of Exeter in 1999.
 He later completed a Master of Arts (MA) degree in war studies at King's College London in 2017.